hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Slices are defined as open (i.e. `slicing.rules` is `open`) so that downstream IGs and applications can add additional patterns where required provided they still meet the overall profile constraints.

-Patterns and fixed values are used to define support for recognised clinical concepts.
-Pattern is the preferred primary mechanism to represent "at least the following" for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify `Observation.code` to be at least `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct").
-Fixed are used in slices to define support for an additional recognised clinican concept (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) defines an optional slice of `Observation.code` as `Observation.code.coding.code`="72166-2" and `Observation.code.coding.system`="http://loinc.org").
+Patterns and fixed values are used to define support for recognised clinical concepts:
+* Pattern is the preferred primary mechanism to represent "at least the following" for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify that at least one instance of `Observation.code` needs to have `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct"):
+* Fixed values are used in slices to define an additional recognised clinican concept (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) defines an optional slice of `Observation.code` as `Observation.code.coding.code`="72166-2" and `Observation.code.coding.system`="http://loinc.org").

 <div class="stu-note" markdown="1">
 Some AU Core profiles include slicing with a discriminator of type 'pattern' which is deprecated in R5+.
 For future compatibility, it is under consideration to use type=value with a pattern[x] instead.